 What is Voter ID?

-For any election held after January 1, 2018 voters must provide proof of identification in order to vote.
-During 2018, voters who cannot provide ID will be asked to sign an additional oath verifying identity and right to vote.
-In 2019, voters who do not have ID will be allowed to cast a provisional ballot or have another registered voter attest to their identification.
-There are 5 approved types of identification that may be used: an Iowa Driver’s License or Non-Operator ID, a Voter ID issued by the Secretary of State or the Auditor’s Office, a current US Passport, a US Military ID, or a US Veteran’s ID.
+Starting in 2019, voters must provide an ID when going to vote.
+Voters who do not have ID will be allowed to either cast a provisional ballot or have another registered voter attest to their identification.
+There are 6 approved types of identification that may be used: an Iowa Driver’s License or Non-Operator ID, a Voter ID issued by the Secretary of State or the Auditor’s Office, a current US Passport, a US Military ID, a US Veteran’s ID, or a Tribal ID.

 What if I don’t have an ID?

-Registered voters who do not have an Iowa driver’s license or non-operator’s ID will be issued a voter ID card for free, automatically!
+Registered voters who do not have an Iowa driver’s license or non-operator’s ID were issued a voter ID card.
 Voter ID cards must be signed before going to the polls.
 The new voter ID card will contain a PIN number that will be used for voting purposes.
 If you should have a voter ID card and do not, please contact our office to have one sent to you.

 Do I have to vote for everything on the ballot?